PTSD Compensation Claim Payouts

 4. How you acquired your mental health disorder

-For example, if your psychiatric ailment resulted from a workplace incident, you would likely not return to your usual occupation.
-For people employed as first responders or police officers, your job has a higher-than-normal risk of PTSD, and hence, you would probably not go back to work once you become mentally ill.
+For example, if your psychiatric ailment resulted is work related PTSD, you would likely not return to your usual occupation.
+For emergency service workers and police officers, your job has a higher-than-normal risk of PTSD, and hence, you would probably not go back to work once you become mentally ill.

 People who have post-traumatic stress disorder (PTSD) may face some challenges on the job, like: